spryker/spryker-shop-core/Bundles/CatalogPage/src/SprykerShop/Yves/CatalogPage/Theme/default/components/molecules/sort/README.md

 # sort (molecule)

-The sorting section allows you to sort by name, price, or rating, as well as display a product grid in reverse order and an amount of sort results.
+The sorting section allows sorting by name, price or rating, as well as displays a product grid in reverse order and the number of sort results.

 ## Code sample